KMK-ONLINE/vscode-robotExtension/README.md

 ![Variable Hover](variable-hover.png)

 * Keyword Hover
-    * Hovering your mouse on Keyword will give you the information about its Arguments and Return Value
+    * Hovering your mouse on keyword will give you the information about its Arguments and Return Value

 ![Keyword Hover](keyword-hover.png)